Tholimettu 2025 is a FLN Programme, check First step program details from here

 • The Cluster FLN Nodal Officer shall visit Schools (2) days in a Week in the Complex so as to cover all Primary & Upper Primary Schools and High Schools which are having classes I to V in the Complex once in a month.

-• Four to Five efficient Teachers (in different subjects) from each School Complex are to be identified by Mandal FLN Nodal Officer as Resource Teachers and one of them shall accompany the Mandal FLN Nodal Officer and Cluster FLN Nodal Officer at the time of visit of Schools in that School Complex on rotation basis.
+• Four to five efficient Teachers (in different subjects) from each School Complex are to be identified by the Mandal FLN Nodal Officer as Resource Teachers, and one of them shall accompany the Mandal FLN Nodal Officer and Cluster FLN Nodal Officer on a rotation basis when visiting Schools in that School Complex.

-• Mandal FLN Nodal Officers and Cluster FLN Nodal Officers shall have to upload the Visit Reports of academic monitoring through online from time to time.
+• Mandal FLN Nodal Officers and Cluster FLN Nodal Officers shall upload the Visit Reports of academic monitoring online from time to time.

-• The Job Chart of Mandal FLN Nodal Officer is as per Annexure-I and job chart of Cluster FLN Nodal Officer is as per Annexure-II enclosed herewith.
+• The Job Chart of Mandal FLN Nodal Officer is as per Annexure-I and the Cluster FLN Nodal Officer job chart is as per Annexure-II enclosed herewith.

 In this context, the District Educational Officers are requested to take immediate action as follows: